 While the church looked quite modest from the outside, it received an exceptionally rich interior.
 The presbytery was covered with a rib vault, separated by a massive arch band with ribs based on consoles in the shape of prismatic, inverted pyramids.
 As the vault was not very high, it intensified the impression of massiveness, somewhat dispersed by later covering the walls with polychromes.
 Two deep niches were in each wall, of which the western ones were filled with three arcades, and the eastern ones were closed with ogival arches.
 These alcoves were the seats of the celebrant and his assistants.

 The single-space nave, higher and brighter, was composed of four bays and covered with a rib vault.
-These ribs, extremely elegant, with a sharpened rectangular profile, were hung with effective corbels of sculptural decoration.
+These ribs, extremely elegant, with a sharpened rectangular moulding, were hung with effective corbels of sculptural decoration.
 Along all the ribs, five-petal roses were placed in rows, and in the ribs keys fantastic masks and bosses with suspended canopies.

 The vault and the walls of the presbytery were covered with polychromes, painted on a thin lime pale, from which the shape of the bricks stuck out.
 On the vault there are images of 17 heads of kings and prophets of the Old Testament and one female head.
 The walls in two levels depict scenes from the life of Christ, John the Baptist and the Mother of God.
 The presbytery was separated from the nave by an ogival arcade, and probably also by a rood screen at which stood an altar for lay congregation.